Du Toitskloof Pass: Route

 Originally 48 km long, the pass climbed to 820 m.
 The Huguenot Tunnel, opened in 1988, is the largest curved structure in South Africa and shortens the road by 11 km.
 It is operated as a toll road.
 There is an impressive viaduct on the Paarl approach side.

 The surrounding peaks often sport a covering of snow and the Mountain Club of South Africa has huts in the area.
 Du Toits Peak is the highest mountain at 1995 m.

 History

-The pass was named after Francois Du Toit, a 17th-century Huguenot pioneer who settled in the foothills.
+The pass was named after Francois Du Toit, a 17th-century Huguenot refugee and pioneer who settled in the foothills.
 Prior to 1825, farmers used the pass to get to the interior beyond.
-At that time, Lieutenant Schonfelt of the farm Du Toitskloof asked the Cape Colony government for money for a road through the pass but no funds were provided.
+At that time, Detlef Siegfried Schonfeldt (a former lieutenant in the 45th Württemberg Hussars) of the farm Du Toitskloof asked the Cape Colony government for money for a road through the pass but no funds were provided.
 Another pass became the better route and in 1845, the route over the Bainskloof Pass was constructed, named after engineer Andrew Geddes Bain.
 In 1930, engineer P.A. de Villiers explored the idea of a road over the pass and in 1938 it was investigated further by the National Roads Board with the route finalised in 1940.
 The project was started in the summer of 1941/42.
 It cost R1.25 million and was 40 km long with the road opened in March 1949 by Prime Minister DF Malan.